ncalc/ncalc/docs/articles/functions.md

 | if	    | Returns a value based on a condition.	                                                            | if(3 % 2 = 1, 'value is true', 'value is false')	 | 'value is true'                                                                |
 | ifs    | Returns a value based on evaluating a number of conditions, returning a default if none are true. | ifs(foo > 50, "bar", foo > 75, "baz", "quux")     | if foo is between 50 and 75 "bar", foo greater than 75 "baz", otherwise "quux" |

-You can use comma (,) or semicolon (;) for argument separator.
+You can use comma (,) or semicolon (;) as argument separator.

-If `ExpressionOptions.DecimalAsDefault` is used all function expects the `decimal` arguments.
+If <xref:NCalc.ExpressionOptions.DecimalAsDefault> is used all functions will cast the arguments to <xref:System.Decimal>.